St. Louis Breast Lift Specialist

-From their premier St. Louis plastic surgery center, the surgeons of BodyAesthetic Plastic Surgery & Skin Care Center treat St. Louis breast lift patients.
+Our team at BodyAesthetic Plastic Surgery & Skin Care Center treats St. Louis breast lift patients.
 In the paragraphs below, the breast lift procedure is described.

 Over time, pregnancy, nursing, aging, the force of gravity, and weight loss all take their toll on a woman's breasts.
 As the skin loses its elasticity, the breasts often lose their shape and firmness and begin to sag.
 A breast lift, or mastopexy, is a surgical procedure that raises and reshapes sagging breasts, at least for a time.
 (No surgery can permanently delay the effects of gravity.)
 Mastopexy can also reduce the size of the areola, the darker skin surrounding the nipple.